Digital Modernization Initiative

 • Organizational momentum to improve internal and public service tools under the 21st Century IDEA Act.

-• Space to experiment with agentic AI for content filtering, smart search, and user-facing recommendations.
+• Space to experiment with agentic AI for content filtering, smart search, and personalized recommendations.

 • Direct access to subject matter experts and content owners for iterative collaboration.